What is Texas Medicare?

 Most people become eligible for Medicare when they turn 65.
 Medicare is a government program that is funded through taxes.
 If you or your spouse paid Medicare taxes through a job for at least ten years, you are eligible for Medicare coverage in Texas.

 In some circumstances, younger people are also eligible for Medicare.
-People with permanent disabilities, serious medical conditions, or permanent liver failure (also known as End Stage Renal Disease) can receive Medicare before age 65.
+People with permanent disabilities, serious medical conditions, or permanent kidney failure (also known as End Stage Renal Disease) can receive Medicare before age 65.

 Confused about your eligibility?
 Coverage2Care can help you determine if you’re eligible for Medicare in Texas.